Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness: Related Work

 \subsection{PoS-Tagging and Semantics in AKE}

 Many AKE methods have considered how to extract more semantically meaningful keywords.
 For this purpose, PoS-tagging has been used so that extracted keywords are restricted to a pre-defined set of PoS-tag patterns, e.g., noun phrases only~\citep{hulth2003improved, pay2016, zervanou2010uvt}.
 Some methods utilise external knowledge to provide useful contextual information for extracting more semantically sensible keywords.
-For instance, \citet{li2014improved} proposed a TextRank-based AKE method that benefits from domain knowledge by using author-assigned keywords of scientific publications, and \citet{gazendam2010} proposed to use semantic relations between thesaurus terms for ranking candidate keywords without a reference corpus~\citep{gazendam2010}.
-Thesaurus relations have also been combined with machine learning techniques to improve performance of AKE methods~\citep{hulth2001automatic, medelyan2006}.
+For instance, \citet{li2014improved} proposed a TextRank-based AKE method that benefits from domain knowledge by using author-assigned keywords of scientific publications, and \citet{gazendam2010} proposed to use semantic relations between thesaurus terms for ranking candidate keywords without a reference corpus.
+Thesaurus relations have also been combined with machine learning techniques to improve the performance of AKE methods~\citep{hulth2001automatic, medelyan2006}.
+More recently, \citet{sheoran2022} leveraged domain-specific ontologies for aspect assignment of candidate keywords extracted from opinionated texts so that the selected candidates cover a maximum number of aspects.

 Some AKE methods also make use of Wikipedia, a useful source of semantic information. \citet{shi2008} utilised Wikipedia to extract semantic features of candidate keywords.
 Their method constructs a semantic graph connecting candidate keywords to document topics based on the hierarchical relations extracted from Wikipedia, and semantic feature weights are assigned to candidate keywords with a link analysis algorithm.
 WikiRank is another AKE method leveraging Wikipedia~\citep{yu2018improving}.
-It employs the TAGME annotator~\citep{ferragina2010} to link meaningful word sequences in the input document to concepts in Wikipedia, and constructs a semantic graph.
-Then, it transforms the KE task to an optimisation problem on the graph, and tries to obtain the optimal keyword set that has the best coverage of the identified concepts.
+It employs the TAGME annotator~\citep{ferragina2010} to link meaningful word sequences in the input document to concepts in Wikipedia and constructs a semantic graph.
+Then, it transforms the KE task to an optimisation problem on the graph and tries to obtain the optimal keyword set that has the best coverage of the identified concepts.
 Finally, several embedding-based AKE methods utilise Wikipedia for pre-training and/or fine-tuning their underlying embedding methods~\citep{bennani2018simple, papagiannapoulou2018}.